gustavoss/update_windows_odin/README.md

 Launch game.
 Decreasing resolution in this game has little to no impact on FPS, so I run it in 1080p.

-Open task manager with the game open, go to NFS11.exe process, right click, set affinity and uncheck core 0 and core 1, close game and:
+Open task manager with the game open, go to NFS11.exe process, right click, set affinity and uncheck core 0 and core 1, go back to game and enjoy.

 # Fix games running only in windowed mode: